Bentilee Nursery School

 The Headteacher and SENCO is Miss Juliet Levingstone.

-The Family Support Worker/ Deputy Safeguarding Officer is Mrs. Laura Beech
+The Family Support Worker/ Deputy Safeguarding Officer is Mrs. Nicola Hill

-The assistant SENCO's are Mrs Jayne Grindey and Miss Kate Adams
+The assistant SENCOs are Mrs Jayne Grindey and Mrs. Joanne Smith

 The Office Manager is Mrs. Sue Ridgway.